cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 a VOPRF in the Random Oracle Model by hashing a signature-message pair, where the signature is computed using a deterministic blind signature protocol.

-This document specifies a protocol for computing the RSA blind signatures using RSA-PSS encoding, and a family of variants for this protocol, denoted RSABSSA.
+This document specifies a protocol for computing RSA blind signatures using RSA-PSS encoding, and a family of variants for this protocol, denoted RSABSSA (RSA Blind Signature with Appendix).
 In order to facilitate deployment, it is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

 This document represents the consensus of the Crypto Forum Research Group (CFRG).
 It is not an IETF product and is not a standard.